gwcbi/HPC/filetransfer.md

 `scp username@login.colonialone.gwu.edu:sourcefile localfile`

 These commands must be run from your local computer.
 If you are logged in to Colonial One already, open up a new terminal window and copy local files to the cluster.

-`rsync` can also transfer files between your computer and Colonial One.
-It has the advantage of being able to resume fails.

 Both of these commands only work on a Mac or Linux machine.
 If you are working on a windows machine, or if you like the nice graphical user interface, you can use Cyberduck or Globus for file transfer.